How insurance premium is calculated

 At any time you make a claim, you draw funds from the pool of insurance policy coverage premiums paid by all policyholders.
 Those who're not likely to draw funds out of the pool will pay less insurance premium.
 Insurers take lots of factors into account when determining the likelihood that you will have a claim.

-A typical misconception is that a policyholder who hasn't made a claim must pay less or hardly any insurance.
-While your claims history is essential, normally the location of the risk can also be very significant.
+A typical misconception is that a policyholder who hasn't made an insurance claim must pay less or hardly any insurance.
+While your claims history is essential, normally, the risk location can also be very significant.

 Whenever you buy or renew the insurance, private insurance providers compete based on cost, coverage and service.
 They provide consumers and business selections when purchasing an automobile, home or business insurance.
 Your insurance broker can offer expert guidance on the best coverage and value for your requirements.